This post contains links that we may earn a small commission for at no cost to you read more

 At the End of the Day the iFit Low Down

 Is iFit free?
-It is free for the first 30 days, but after that, you need to pay for the iFit subscription to continue enjoying iFit.
+No, you need to pay for the iFit subscription to use the app.

-You can get the most out of your iFit subscription by opting for the $396 annual family membership versus the monthly family plan for $39/month.
+You can get the most out of your iFit subscription by opting for the $396 annual iFit Pro membership versus the monthly plan for $39/month.
 At least, you’ll save a little bit of money that way.

 The iFit app works with all fitness levels and all ages.
-Whether you use an individual membership plan or the yearly family plan, I think you can’t put a price on your health, now, can you?
+Whether you use the iFit Train membership plan or the yearly iFit Pro plan, I think one thing is true – you can’t put a price on your health.
+Now, can you?

 Have fun gettin’ fit y’all!